 The sales funnel may seem like a new concept but it really isn’t.
-Marketers have been using this approach for years either knowingly or unknowingly to direct potential customers to their product or service.
+Marketers have been using the funnel approach for years either knowingly or unknowingly to direct potential customers to their product or service.

 It is obvious that not everyone who shows interest in your product will purchase it in the end.